 First attributed as Zinjanthropus boisei (with the first discovery going by the nickname "Zinj" or sometimes "Nutcracker Man"), Paranthropus boisei was discovered in 1959 by Mary Leakey (see Figure 9.20 and 9.21; Hay 1990; Leakey 1959).
 This "robust" australopith species is distributed across countries in East Africa at sites such as Kenya (Koobi Fora, West Turkana, and Chesowanja), Malawi (Malema-Chiwondo), Tanzania (Olduvai Gorge and Peninj), and Ethiopia (Omo River Basin and Konso).
-The hypodigm has been found by researchers to date to roughly 2.4 mya to 1.4 mya.
-Due to the nature of its exaggerated, larger, and more robust features, P. boisei has been termed hyper-robust-that is, even more heavily built than other robust forms, with very large, flat posterior dentition (largest of all hominins currently known; Kimbel 2015).
-Richard Leakey and Bernard Wood have both suggested that P. boisei could have made and used stone tools.
-Tools dated to 2.5 mya in Ethiopia have been argued to possibly belong to this species.
+The hypodigm, sample of fossils whose features define the group, has been found by researchers to date to roughly 2.4 mya to 1.4 mya.
+Due to the nature of its exaggerated, larger, and more robust features, P. boisei has been termed hyper-robust-that is, even more heavily built than other robust species.
 Despite the cranial features of P. boisei indicating a tough diet of tubers, nuts, and seeds, isotopes indicate a diet high in C4 foods (e.g., grasses, such as sedges).
-This differs from what is seen in P. robustus.
 Another famous specimen from this species is the Peninj mandible from Tanzania, found in 1964 by Kimoya Kimeu.